 Thus according to the Rivash’s psak, in the case of Grandma’s neighborly drummer, if her health is fragile and she would be ill-effected by the drumming, one could prevent him from drumming.

-We can now examine the background behind Questions #2 and #3 above: In question #3, the downstairs neighbor finds the noise from the active family above them to be quite intolerable.
+We can now examine the background behind Questions #2 and #3 above: The downstairs neighbor finds the noise from the active family above them to be quite intolerable.
 The upstairs neighbor insists that this is the standard noise of normal, active children.
 Can downstairs ask beis din to force upstairs to relocate?

-Aside from the questions of local custom (minhag ha’medinah) discussed above, we need to clarify something else in this case: Is the upstairs noise unusual, or is it simply the usual bustle produced by a large household, particularly one with children, but the downstairs neighbor is extremely sensitive to noise?
+Aside from the questions of local custom (minhag ha’medinah) discussed above, we need to clarify something else in this case: Is the upstairs noise unusual, or is it simply the usual bustle produced by a large household, particularly one with children, and is the downstairs neighbor simply extremely sensitive to noise?
 Does the downstairs neighbor have a valid claim that the upstairs neighbor should be quieter, and if he does, must the upstairs neighbor relocate?

-Similarly, question #2 also hinges on whether the neighbor’s noise is abnormal, regardless of who lives next door.
-If the neighbor is a bit noisy, and the complaining neighbor is merely more sensitive than most people, there are no grounds to require the termination of the lease.
+Similarly, question #3 also hinges on whether the neighbor’s noise is abnormal, regardless of who lives next door.
+If the neighbor is a bit noisy, and the complaining neighbor is merely more sensitive than most people, there are no grounds to require him to terminate the lease or to be unable to renew their lease.
 On the other hand, if the neighbor is really objectionable, the landlord should terminate their lease on this basis.

-The Chazon Ish (Bava Basra 13:11) points out that the Rivash’s case involved use of a loom, which, although suited to household use according to Chazal’s definition, is not a typical household use.
-He contends that one may not prevent someone from using his house for a typical household use, even if a neighbor finds the noise level distressful.
+The Chazon Ish (Bava Basra 13:11) points out that Rivash’s case discussed involved use of a loom, which although suited to household use according to Chazal’s definition, is not a typical household use.
+Chazon Ish contends that one may not prevent someone from using his house for a typical household use, even if a neighbor finds the noise level distressful.
 Thus, someone whose family makes a great deal of noise may continue to do so.
 Even if a neighbor becomes ill and is intolerable of such noise, he still cannot force the noisy neighbor to move.
-Therefore, one cannot force a neighbor whose children cry in the middle of the night to move, even if you lived there first.
+Therefore, one cannot force a neighbor whose children cry in the middle of the night to move, even if Grandma lived there first.
 However, you can prevent them from having the kids play ball or rollerblading in the house since these are not typical household uses when you live above someone else.